-A Brief History of "Asia" (Geffen Records, 1982)
+"Asia" (Geffen Records, 1982)

-I was twelve years old when Asia first blew up.
+I was 12 years old when Asia first blew up.
 At that time, I had no idea who any of the band members were, and I knew nothing about the groups they'd been part of prior to Asia's formation.
-All I knew was that this was the band to be into when I was in sixth grade, so I bought their debut on cassette and played it to death.
+All I knew was that Asia was the band to be into when I was in sixth grade, so I bought their debut on cassette and played it to death.

 Alpha eventually went platinum, but it didn't come close to matching the massive sales numbers of its predecessor.
-Asia's fickle MTV-fueled audience had clearly moved on to other things—this writer included.
-By 1983, hair-metal had begun to make its mainstream breakthrough and, like most kids of the era, I decided that radio friendly, keyboard-laden lite-rock like Asia was for "wimps" and "posers."
+Asia's fickle MTV-fueled audience had already moved on to other things—this writer included.
+By 1983, hair-metal had begun to make its mainstream breakthrough and, like most kids of the era, I decided that radio friendly, keyboard-driven rock like Asia was for "wimps."
 I taped over my cassette of Asia's debut with tunes by Quiet Riot and Motley Crue, and I never looked back... until about two weeks ago, when I stumbled across a CD copy of Asia at a local Goodwill store.
-As soon as I saw Roger Dean's iconic cover art depicting a dragon rising from the sea to chase a glowing sphere, I smiled and remembered how much the twelve-year-old me had enjoyed this album.
-I immediately snatched up the CD and promptly threw it in my car stereo, ready to take a trip back in time.
+I smiled when I saw that iconic cover art by Roger Dean, and remembered how much 12-year-old me had enjoyed this album.
+I immediately snatched up the CD and threw it in my car stereo, ready to take a trip back in time.

 I swear I can hear echoes of Black Sabbath's "War Pigs" (yes, really!) in the lyrics to "Wildest Dreams," with its imagery of generals receiving medals for sending the poor off to die in wars that the masses watch on TV.
 "Without You" is a dramatic, cinematic ballad lamenting lost love.
 The lone clunker on the album is "Cutting it Fine," a middling AOR track that's "meh" at best.
 (If memory serves, I never liked "Cutting It Fine" much when I was a kid, either.)
 Fortunately, the album recovers quickly and ends on a high note with the soaring, heartfelt "Here Comes the Feeling."